matthewwall/weewx-interceptor/readme.txt

 driver.
 Another strategy is to use firewall rules to capture and redirect traffic.

-Isn't it nice to have options? :)

-option 0: use the driver in 'sniff' mode on a device that can see the traffic
-          from the internet bridge, i.e., plugged in to a shared hub, plugged in to a switch with mirrored ports, or a device with two network interfaces that are bridged

-[Interceptor]
-    mode = sniff
-    iface = eth0
-    pcap_filter = src 192.168.1.14 and dst port 80
+If the source sends each HTTP request in a single line (e.g., the LW30x or the Observer), then tcpdump, ngrep, or tcpflow will probably work fine.
+However, if the source sends each request in multiple packets (e.g., Acurite bridge with firmware after July 2016), you will have to use a utility such as combine-lines.pl (in the util folder) before re-sending the request.

+Here are examples of how to capture packets:

+option 1: redirect traffic using iptables firewall rules

+iptables -t broute -A BROUTING -p IPv4 --ip-protocol 6 --ip-destination-port 80 -j redirect --redirect-target ACCEPT iptables -t nat -A PREROUTING -i br0 -p tcp --dport 80 -j REDIRECT --to-port PPPP

-option 1: capture using tcpdump, redirect using nc
+option 2: capture using tcpdump, redirect using nc

 tcpdump -i eth0 src X.X.X.X and port 80 | nc Y.Y.Y.Y PPPP

-option 2: capture using tcpdump, redirect using nc

 tcpdump -i eth0 dst www.acu-link.com and port 80 | nc Y.Y.Y.Y PPPP

 option 3: capture using ngrep, redirect using nc

 ngrep -l -q -d eth0 'ether src host X.X.X.X && dst port 80' | nc Y.Y.Y.Y PPPP

-option 4: redirect traffic using iptables firewall rules

-iptables -t broute -A BROUTING -p IPv4 --ip-protocol 6 --ip-destination-port 80 -j redirect --redirect-target ACCEPT iptables -t nat -A PREROUTING -i br0 -p tcp --dport 80 -j REDIRECT --to-port PPPP

 option 4: capture using tcpdump via a secure connection to the router